phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
 * Timer has removed all use of local temporary vars in the core update loop.
 * The Input.reset `hard` reset parameter is now passed down to the Keyboard and Key reset methods.
+* AnimationManager.destroy now iterates through child animations calling destroy on all of them, avoiding a memory leak (thanks stauzs)

 ### New Features